 About Magic of Morocco - Private Journey 04

-A private tour of as much of Morocco as you can fit into 12 days.
-Morocco on a fully inclusive magical mystery tour.
+A magical private tour of Morocco on a fully inclusive basis - as much sightseeing and experiences as you can fit into 12 days!

 START / FINISH - Casablanca

 An exclusive "Private Journey" with English-speaking driver and guides covering the main historic locations across Morocco.
 This is a highly recommended 'Grand Tour' of Morocco's cultural highlights and natural beauty.

 This itinerary is also available as a self-drive itinerary on request.